Azure/azure-webpubsub/docs/getting-started/using-pubsub-subprotocol/js-work-with-subprotocols.md

 ## Publish messages from client

-In last tutorial, when client sends a message through WebSocket connection, it will trigger a user event at server side.
+In the [create a chat app](../create-a-chat-app/js-handle-events.md) tutorial, when client sends a message through WebSocket connection, it will trigger a user event at server side.
 With subprotocol, client will have more functionalities by sending a JSON message.
 For example, you can publish message directly from client to other clients.

 This will be useful if you want to stream a large amount of data to other clients in real time.
 Let's use this feature to build a log streaming application, which can stream console logs to browser in real time.